Manage product categories

 categoriesArray of objectsArray of category objectsid, name, url

-Categories is an array of objects.
-It has further sub-attributes.
+categories is an array of objects.
+Its sub-attributes are:

 AttributeDatatypeDescriptionValue